shuyana/DiffusionProteinLigand/README.md

 ```
 This is used only for alignment and does not affect the generation process itself.

-Run time can be reduced by changing num_steps from the default value of 64:
+The argument num_steps can be modified from the default of 64 to reduce execution time:
 ```bash
 python generate.py \
     --ckpt_path "checkpoints/DPL_v1.ckpt" \